G. (Gizem) Yalcin MSc

 Gizem Yalcin is a Doctoral Candidate in Marketing at the Rotterdam School of Management.

 Her specialization is consumer behavior, and she is very much interested in the concept of technology and how it affects the way consumers behave.
 As a side research interest, she also studies moral behavior.

 Gizem completed her undergraduate studies (BSc) in Management at Bilkent University (Turkey) with a major in marketing & innovation and a minor in psychology.
 She graduated cum laude in 2017 from ERIM’s Research Master in Business and Management with a specialization in marketing.

-In the Fall of 2018, Gizem is a Visiting Graduate Researcher at University of British Columbia.
+In the Fall of 2018, Gizem is a Visiting Graduate Researcher at the University of British Columbia.